 Altitude Sickness or Acute Mountain Sickness is one of the grave issues that travelers face on the Annapurna Circuit Trek.
 Altitude Sickness is a condition that a human body develops if it fails to cope with high altitude, its atmosphere, and climate.
 Thus, trekkers trek along the anticlockwise route as it helps to decrease the chances of altitude sickness.

 Trekkers should trek at a slow and steady pace to complete the journey.
 Likewise, it is also essential to have plenty of acclimatization to avoid altitude sickness.
 If travelers do suffer from it, the first action should be to descend to a lower altitude.
 Medicines like Diamox also help to prevent and slow the effects of altitude sickness.
 It is also necessary to determine the symptoms of altitude sickness to counter it properly.
 Some of its common symptoms are loss of appetite, shortness of breath, difficulty in sleeping, and nausea.

 How difficult is it to trek around the Annapurna?

 The Annapurna Circuit Trek certainly poses numerous challenges throughout the length of the trip.
 The travelers should be physically fit with enough stamina to walk for around 4-8 hours a day.
 The most difficult section of this trekking is from Thorung Phedi to the Thorung La Pass (5416m).
 So, trekkers need to be well-prepared for the ascents and descents along the trekking route.

-If you are looking to taking a break from your hassled life and enjoying nature, Annapurna Circuit Trek will embrace you will its grandiose views.
-Likewise, the heart-warming cultures and lifestyle of the people will also help you to have a memorable journey.
+If you are looking to take a break from your hassled life and enjoy nature, Annapurna Circuit Trek will embrace you will its grandiose views.
+Likewise, the heart-warming cultures and lifestyles of the people will also help you to have a memorable journey.
 If you are a person who loves thrilling adventures within nature, Annapurna Circuit Trek will be a perfect package that will suffice you with a handful of memories to take back home.